-I’ve been getting lots of questions from readers about whether or not they should take advantage of their new Roth 401K (or 403B) option.
+I get lots of questions from readers about whether or not they should take advantage of their Roth 401(k) (or 403(b)) option.
 They're usually looking for an easy, straightforward answer.
 Unfortunately, it isn't that easy.
-I only have one rule of thumb, and that's that residents (and military docs) should make Roth contributions and attendings should generally make traditional, tax-advantaged, but there are plenty of exceptions even to that rule.
-Others have touched on this question before, notably The Finance Buff, in perhaps his best ever column, who made The Case Against The Roth 401K and the Bogleheads in their Wiki Page on Traditional Versus Roth.
-Here I'll try to outline the considerations high-income professionals like doctors ought to consider in this decision.
+I only have one rule of thumb, and that's that residents (and military docs) should make Roth contributions and attendings should generally make traditional, tax-advantaged contributions, but there are plenty of exceptions even to that rule.
+Others have touched on this question before, notably The Finance Buff, in perhaps his best ever column, who made The Case Against the Roth 401(k) and the Bogleheads in their Wiki Page on Traditional vs. Roth.
+Here I'll try to outline the considerations high-income professionals like doctors ought to consider in the Roth or Traditional 401(k) decision.

 Tax Diversification Is Useful

-Remember that in retirement you can minimize your effective tax rate by withdrawing some of your income from tax-deferred (traditional 401K), some from taxable accounts at preferential long-term capital gains rates, and some from tax-free (primarily Roth, but also borrowing from cash value life insurance) accounts.
-No one knows exactly what percentage of his portfolio a retiree will ideally have in Roth accounts on the eve of his retirement, but most experts agree that you ideally want some of both.
+Remember that in retirement you can minimize your effective tax rate by withdrawing some of your income from tax-deferred (traditional 401(k)), some from taxable accounts at preferential long-term capital gains rates, and some from tax-free (primarily Roth, but also borrowing against cash value life insurance or other assets) accounts.
+No one knows exactly what percentage of a portfolio a retiree will ideally have in Roth accounts on the eve of their retirement, but most experts agree that you ideally want some of both.

-A married couple can contribute $5500 ($6500 if over 50) each to a Roth IRA each year, usually via the back door for most high-income professionals since they make too much to contribute directly.
-If you are limited to a $17,500 contribution to your 401K, then making the 401K tax-deferred and also maxing out backdoor Roth IRAs should provide you the tax diversification that you're looking for.
+In 2021 a married couple can contribute $6,000 ($7,000 if over 50) each to a Roth IRA each year, usually via the back door for most high-income professionals since they make too much to contribute directly.
+If you are limited to a $19,500 contribution to your 401(k), then making the 401(k) tax-deferred and also maxing out backdoor Roth IRAs should provide you the tax diversification that you're looking for.

-The most important consideration in the Roth vs Traditional debate is your tax rate and how it will change when you retire.
+The most important consideration in the Roth vs Traditional 401(k) debate is your tax rate and how it will change when you retire.
 Most importantly, remember that your contributions are made at your MARGINAL tax rate (i.e. the rate at which the last dollar you made is taxed) but withdrawals may be taken at much lower rates.
-For example, if your only taxable income in retirement is from 401K withdrawals, the taxes on those withdrawals will look like this (assume a married couple taking the standard deduction):
+For example, if your only taxable income in retirement is from 401(k) withdrawals, the taxes on those withdrawals will look like this (assume a married couple taking the standard deduction in 2021):

-Obviously, if you are saving taxes at 33% when you contribute money, and paying taxes at 33% when you withdraw money, then it doesn't matter which account you use.
-But thanks to the fact that not only are you likely to have a lower marginal rate in retirement, but also the fact that you contribute at your marginal rate and withdraw at your effective tax rate, most doctors in their peak earning years are going to be better off deferring taxes whenever possible.
+Obviously, if you are saving taxes at 35% when you contribute money and paying taxes at 35% when you withdraw money, then it doesn't matter which account you use.
+But thanks to the fact that not only are you likely to have a lower marginal rate in retirement but also the fact that you contribute at your marginal rate and withdraw at your effective tax rate, most doctors in their peak earning years are going to be better off deferring taxes whenever possible.
 But there may be some other considerations.

-Many people hold strong views about future political and economic possibilities that influences their choice of traditional vs Roth.
+Many people hold strong views about future political and economic possibilities that influence their choice of Roth or traditional 401(k).
 For example, if you believe that future tax rates are going to be much higher than current tax rates, you might be more likely to make Roth contributions and pay your tax now at what you believe will be a lower rate.
 If rates go up severely, your marginal rate now might even be lower than your effective tax rate later.

-Many investors also worry that the government will change “the deal” with Roth accounts, and tax them in some way despite promising via the current tax code not to.
-If you're worried about this, you may prefer to get your tax break as soon as possible.
+Many investors also worry that the government will change “the deal” with Roth accounts, and tax them in some way despite promising via the current tax code not to do so.
+If you're worried about this, you may prefer to get your tax break as soon as possible with a tax-deferred contribution.
 Some people take their Social Security payments as soon as possible due to similar concerns, despite the fact that under current law it often doesn't make sense mathematically.

 Other Retirement Income